ralna/GALAHAD/doc/Python/cro.rst

           above should be set no smaller than ``options.infinity``. x : ndarray(n)
-          holds the values of the approximate minimizer $x$. y : ndarray(m)
+          holds the values of the approximate minimizer $x$. c : ndarray(m)
+          holds the values of the residuals $c(x) = Ax$. y : ndarray(m)
           holds the values of the Lagrange multipliers associated with the general linear constraints.
       z : ndarray(n)
           holds the values of the dual variables associated with the simple bound constraints.
+      x_stat : ndarray(n)
+          holds the input status for each variable.
+The i-th component will be negative if the $i$-th variable lies on its lower bound, positive if it lies on its upper bound, and zero if it lies between bounds.
       c_stat : ndarray(m)
           holds the input status for each constraint.
 The i-th component will be negative if the value of the $i$-th constraint $(Ax)_i$) lies on its lower bound, positive if it lies on its upper bound, and zero if it lies between bounds.
-      x_stat : ndarray(n)
-          holds the input status for each variable.
-The i-th component will be negative if the $i$-th variable lies on its lower bound, positive if it lies on its upper bound, and zero if it lies between bounds.
       options : dict, optional
           dictionary of control options (see ``cro.initialize``).